orewatomyam/test-notepad-v8.8.1/README.md

 This attack enables local privilege escalation or persistence if combined with initial access.

 # Mitigation🛡️
-Always upgrade to latest Notepad++ version
+Mind to upgrade to latest version

 Remove old or unused DLL files.